Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ## Proposed Method: Parameter Scaling

 - In posit, value near exponent 0 has the most accuracy.
-Hence shift the value is helpful.
+Hence scale the value is helpful.
 	- Weight scaling does not work in normal FP since the accuracy distribution is flat.
 - The weight is decoded before multiply add operation.
 Then encode after that.
 	- Weights are kept scaled in weight update.